dmoltisanti/brace/README.md

 ## Audio features for sequences

-You can download pre-extracted audio features for audio sequences [here](https://github.com/dmoltisanti/brace/releases/download/af_v1.0/audio_features.zip).
+You can download pre-extracted audio features [here](https://github.com/dmoltisanti/brace/releases/download/af_v1.0/audio_features.zip).
+The audio files for these features were obtained trimming the videos' full audio following the sequences' start and end times.

 We extracted features using
 [Dance Revolution](https://github.com/stonyhu/DanceRevolution/blob/3d85c0a687f150684b4b09caa4452aa0048377f9/prepro.py#L35)
 's code.
 Specifically, we extract the following: